reusable-ui/reusable-ui-monorepo/states/validity-state/README.md

 - No internal state or uncontrolled fallback.
 - `'auto'` is treated as a declarative diagnostic mode.
 - Ideal for components that **consume** the resolved `validity` state.

-#### 🧠 Transition Animation Behavior

-The hook manages transitions between `valid`, `invalid`, and `unvalidated` states using a unified animation flow:

-- If a transition is already in progress, new intent (e.g., switching from valid to invalid) is deferred until the current animation completes.
-- Once the active animation finishes, the latest intent is resumed and the corresponding transition begins.
-- This ensures animations are never interrupted mid-flight and outdated transitions are discarded.

 ---